 Use This Simple Formula for Calculating True Replacement Cost

 Ken says that the *true replacement cost (the ideal coverage where you won’t have to pay out-of-pocket) is around $100 per square foot.
 Below, he gives a mathematical breakdown of how you can calculate your own replacement cost.

 *True Replacement cost: 100 x total sq ft.

 Minimum Replacement cost: 0.85 x total sq ft.

-Your current replacement cost < Result = Undervalued Replacement Cost
+Your current replacement cost is less than < your result = this is an Undervalued Replacement Cost

-Your current replacement cost =/ ≈ Result = Bare Minimum Replacement Cost
+Your current replacement cost is more or less equal to =/ ≈ your result = this is the Bare Minimum Replacement Cost

-Your current replacement cost > Result = True (Ideal) Replacement Cost
+Your current replacement cost is greater than > your result = this is the *True (Ideal) Replacement Cost

-Note: this does not account for specific insurance company rates, nor any upgrades that did not modify your home’s area.
+Note: this does not account for specific insurance company rates, nor any upgrades that did not modify your home’s square footage.